-If you are applying to CIC for the first time, you will not yet have a UCI.
-If so, and you are filling out a form that asks for one, write “Not Applicable” or “N/A” in the space provided.
+If you are applying to us for the first time, you will not yet have a UCI.
+If you are filling out a form that asks for one, write “Not Applicable” or “N/A” in the space provided.

-If you are applying online and the form does not allow you to input “N/A,” leave the space blank.
+If you are applying online and the form does not allow you to type “N/A,” leave the space blank.

 Answers others found useful

 - If you return my application, will I get a refund?

 - How do I fill out an IRCC application?

 - How do I fill out and validate IRCC application forms with 2D barcodes?